What comes to your mind when you think of the term Employee Engagement?

 4. Cooperative Workers

 Communication is the key.
 Companies whose employees are well connected are far more successful than others.
-Lack of communication leads to misunderstandings and deadlines pushed.
+Lack of communication leads to misunderstandings and deadlines being pushed.

 5. Acknowledging Employees